-Flight recorders have helped improve aviation safety since their introduction in the 1950s, providing vital information to ensure that, in the event of an accident, investigators can learn more about the chain of events leading up to it.
-Flight recorders have evolved over time to meet new regulatory mandates, to exploit new technologies, and to increase the amount of information available to accident investigators.
+Flight recorders have helped improve aviation safety since their introduction in the 1950s, providing vital information to ensure that investigators can learn more about the chain of events leading up to it in the event of an accident.
+Flight recorders have evolved to meet new regulatory mandates, exploit new technologies, and increase the information available to accident investigators.

-The data required has, in general, increased over the years and this is certainly the case for optional data operators also want to store, such as additional parametric data and image data.
-This white paper examines what parametric data is required by regulatory bodies, how data is processed for FDRs and what features FDRs need to meet current and future needs.
+The data required has, in general, increased over the years, and this is undoubtedly the case for optional data operators also want to store, such as additional parametric data and image data.
+This white paper examines what regulatory bodies require parametric data, how data is processed for FDRs, and what features FDRs need to meet current and future needs.

-Download the full white paper now to read more about:
+Login and download the white paper now to read more about: